-I also didn’t realise that cats in boxes is really a thing.
-I mean I love Maru on YouTube, and had a book called My Cat Likes To Hide In Boxes when I was a kid, but had never really thought about cats ’til now.
+I also didn’t realise that cats in boxes are really a thing.
+I mean I love Maru on YouTube, and had a book called My Cat Likes To Hide In Boxes when I was a kid but had never really thought about cats ’til now.
 When this guy snoozed in the beer box for four hours straight he won me over forever.

 I also didn’t know that cats sleep for up to 20 hours a day.
 Gareth googled it.
 He was mocking me for being smitten, “You love that cat!” but he’s just as bad.
 Here they are reading Cat Facts together.